IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cloud-pak.md

     # Set to false if you don't want to install (or remove) RPA
     enabled: true
     # Additional customization for Robotic Process Automation
     # Contents of the following will be merged into RPA CR yaml file.
-Arrays are overwriten.
+Arrays are overwritten.
     cr_custom:
       spec:
         # Configures the NLP provider component of IBM RPA.
-You can disable it by specifying 0. https://www.ibm.com/docs/en/rpa/21.0?topic=platform-configuring-rpa-custom-resources#basic-setup
+You can disable it by specifying 0. https://www.ibm.com/docs/en/rpa/latest?topic=platform-configuring-rpa-custom-resources#basic-setup
         nlp:
           replicas: 1